jongio/memealyzer/README.md

 ## Code Setup

-1. Open Git Bash or WSL - The same terminal you used to install the pre-reqs above.
+1. Open Terminal - The same terminal you used to install the pre-reqs above.
 1. Clone Repo
    `git clone https://github.com/jongio/memealyzer`